ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

-\textbf{Impact of Lead-Dependent Loss} This experiment investigates the influence of a lead-dependent loss function on the quality of synthetic ECG data and the performance of subsequent classifiers.
-As detailed in Section \ref{sec:algorithm}, we integrate the Euler Loss into the generator, as defined in Eq.~\ref{eq:euler_final_loss}, which consists of $L_G^{EUL-1}$ and $L_G^{EUL-2}$.
-The objective for $L_G^{EUL-1}$ is for each generated lead to closely follow its corresponding real lead according to the dynamical model, thus maintaining alignment with the simulator's equations.
-Conversely, $L_G^{EUL-2}$ aims to capture the inter-lead dependencies, ensuring that the generated lead accurately reflects its physiological relationships with other leads.
+\textbf{Impact of Lead-Dependent Loss} This experiment investigates the influence of the novel lead-dependent Euler loss function on both the quality of synthetic ECG data and the performance of downstream classifiers.
+As defined in Section~\ref{sec:algorithm}, the Euler loss consists of complementary intra- and inter-lead components, $L_G^{\mathrm{EUL}\text{-}1}$ and $L_G^{\mathrm{EUL}\text{-}2}$.
+The objective of $L_G^{\mathrm{EUL}\text{-}1}$ is to ensure that the temporal dynamics of each generated lead closely follow its corresponding real lead according to the physiological dynamical model, thereby maintaining alignment with the model's equations.
+Conversely, $L_G^{\mathrm{EUL}\text{-}2}$ captures the crucial inter-lead dependencies, ensuring that each generated lead accurately reflects its physiological relationships with other leads.

-We experimented with various $\delta$ values ranging from 0 to 1, where 0 indicates an exclusive reliance on $L_G^{EUL-2}$ and 1 signifies full reliance on $L_G^{EUL-1}$.
-For results related to $\delta = 1$, refer to the SimGAN column in Table \ref{table:generative_methods}, and for $\delta = 0.6$, see the \methodName{} column.
-Figure ~\ref{fig:delta_plot} indicates that $\delta = 0.6$ yields the optimal results, suggesting a balanced approach that leverages both individual lead accuracy and inter-lead dependencies.
-This optimal value demonstrates the importance of incorporating both components in the loss function to produce high-quality synthetic ECG data.
-It is particularly noteworthy that both elements are crucial for achieving better results, as seen in the suboptimal performance when $\delta = 1$, similar to SimGAN.